jrotello/signalr-demo/README.md

 #SignalR Demo

 Sample code to simulate communication between two windows.
-This is handy when working in a sandboxed environment such as an App for Office.
+This is handy when working in a sandboxed environment such as an App for Office when you need to perform an OAuth workflow.